Diomdede/World-of-Fitness/README.md

 ### Media

--   All Images were created by the developer.
+-   [https://www.glogym.co.uk/wp-content/uploads/2016/01/red-gym-banner.jpg] was used for the main banner image.

 ### Acknowledgements